pyamg/pyamg/docs/paper/paper.md

 problems in the science, from fluid flows to solid mechanics to data analysis.
 While the direct solvers available in SciPy's sparse linear algebra package (`scipy.sparse.linalg`) are highly efficient, in many cases *iterative* methods are preferred due to overall complexity.
-Likewise, the iterative methods in SciPy, such as CG and GMRES, often require an efficient preconditioner in order to improve convergence.  `PyAMG` is constructs multigrid solvers for use as a preconditioner in this setting.
+However, the iterative methods in SciPy, such as CG and GMRES, often require an efficient preconditioner in order to achieve a lower complexity.
+Preconditioning is a powerful tool whereby the conditioning of the linear system and iterative method convergence rate are both dramatically improved.
+`PyAMG` constructs multigrid solvers for use as a preconditioner in this setting.
 A summary of multigrid and algebraic multigrid solvers can be found in [@encmg,@encamg]; a detailed description can be found in [@mgtutorial,@mgbook].

 The overarching goals of `PyAMG` include both readability and performance.
-This includes readable implementations of popular variations of AMG (see the Methods section), the ability to reproduce results in the literature, and a useable interface to AMG allowing straightforward access to the variety of parameters in the method(s).
-At the same time, pure Python may not be efficient for sparse matrix operations that are not immediately expressed as efficient SciPy operations like a sparse matrix-vector multiply `A @ x`.
-For many of the cases in `PyAMG`, the method interface and error handling is handled directly in Python, while compute (or memory) intensive kernels are expressed in C++ and wrapped through PyBind11.
-(more in the next section).
+This includes readable implementations of popular variations of AMG (see the Methods section), the ability to reproduce results in the literature, and a user-friendly interface to AMG allowing straightforward access to the variety of AMG parameters in the method(s).
+Additionally, pure Python implementations are not efficient for many sparse matrix operations not already available in scipy.sparse, e.g., the sparse matrix graph coarsening algorithms needed by AMG.
+For such cases in `PyAMG`, the compute (or memory) intensive kernels are typically expressed in C++ and wrapped through PyBind11, while the method interface and error handling is handled directly in Python (more in the next section).

 In the end, the goal of `PyAMG` is provide quick access, rapid prototyping, and performant execution of AMG methods.